aubreymoore/USFS-Suggestions-2021/crb drone surveys.md

 * monitoring temporal and spatial changes in CRB damage on islands where CRB has established
 * measuring changes in CRB damage in response to biological control, sanitation, and other mitigation tactics

-The proposed aerial drone CRB damage survey method will be tested on Guam where a CRB biological control program is underway, and on the island of Rota, 35 miles north of Guam, where a USDA-APHIS sponsored CRB eradication project is underway.
+The proposed aerial drone CRB damage survey method will be tested on Guam where a CRB biological control program is underway, and on the island of Rota, 35 miles north of Guam, where a CRB eradication project is underway.

 The proposed project should be considered as a proof of concept trial.
 Future development, not included in the scope of work for this proposal, could lead to precise aerial pesticide application by drone to individual trees whenever new CRB damage is detected.
 Pesticide choice could include conventional insecticides, biological control agents for CRB (OrNV, *Metarhizium majus*), or an attracticide (CRB pheromone plus toxicant).